 Continue with the hiring process if you are not working elsewhere or are willing to split your hours with another department.

 The Hiring Process

 - Fill out a Notetaker Hire Form (click on the link and download or drop by our office to pick up a copy).
 Please fill out the entire form and contact us if you have any questions

-- Go to http://www.pepnet.org/e-learning/notetaker and bring a copy of the certification you earn to our office along with the other paperwork.
+- Go to PEPNET Noteaker Training.
+You will need to take the On-Line Notetaker training course.
+Once completed print out and bring a copy of the certification you earn to our office.
 If hired, you may log one hour for this training on your time sheet for pay.

 Once You Are Hired as a Notetaker

 - You will need to fill out the on-line timesheet and submit it EVERY TWO WEEKS.

 - Go to my.nmsu.edu and log into your account.
 You will now have a STUDENT tab and an EMPLOYEE tab.
 You will find your timesheets under the EMPLOYEE tab.